robocube/rcl/README.md

 from tedious and error-prone loop coding.
 In fact, there are no scalar types at all in RCL.
 Data values are always held in a vector.
-RCL uses APL-style "right-to-left" operator evaluation, with no precedence among operators to provide a consistent coding experience across all operators.
+RCL uses APL-style "right-to-left" operator evaluation, with no precedence among operators to provide a consistent coding experience across the entire language.

     :3 * 9 - 2
     21 (not 25)